 Adware and PUPs

 Malwarebytes reported Mac faces twice as many threats as Windows PCs, primarily referring to adware and PUPs.
-While these threats are typically not as grave as malware or spyware, there has been an increase in the adware and PUPs targeting Mac computers.
+While these threats are typically not as grave as malware or spyware, there has been an increase in adware and PUPs targeting Mac computers.

 Adware or advertisement-supported software generates ads automatically, whereas PUPs are potentially unwanted programs that usually come bundled with download packages, for example, a tool.
 These programs are susceptible to security risks and can bring viruses or malware to the device.